Italian destroyer Turbine (1927): Spanish Civil War

 After the Civil War started in Spain in July 1936, both Italy and Nazi Germany supported the Nationalists of General Franco, whereas Soviet Union was actively supporting the Republicans.
 During the first year of the war, the Soviets used the Republican controlled ports of Bilbao and Santander in the North of Spain adjacent to the French border, but after their fall in the summer of 1937, the USSR was forced to use ports in the Mediterranean to continue supplying the Republicans.
 Both Italy and Germany deployed their submarines in the Mediterranean in early 1937 to interdict with Republican shipping, but without much success.
 On 3 August 1937 Franco made an urgent plea with Mussolini to use the Italian fleet to prevent the passage of a large Soviet transport convoy, which just departed from Odessa.
 Originally, only submarines were supposed to be used, but Mussolini was convinced by Franco to use Italian surface ships too against the Soviets.
 The Italian blockade was put into effect immediately, with two light cruisers, Armando Diaz and Luigi Cadorna, eight torpedo boats and eight destroyers, including Turbine, being deployed in and around the Strait of Sicily and Strait of Messina.
 At the time Turbine was under command of captain Virgilio Rusca.

 On 17 August Turbine and Leone Pancaldo while on patrol off the African coast sighted Republican steamer Aldecoa sailing under the British flag.
 The freighter, however, managed to escape her pursuers by entering French territorial waters, and continuing close to the coast until she reached the port of Algiers.

 On 30 August 1937 Turbine was on patrol together with Ostro, when they encountered the Soviet cargo ship Timiryazev around 16:00.
-The destroyers continued shadowing the ship until the darkness fell, and around 21:00 Turbine launched two torpedoes at the Soviet vessel, and Ostro launched one.
+The destroyers continued shadowing the ship until darkness fell, and around 21:00 Turbine launched two torpedoes at the Soviet vessel, and Ostro launched one.
 The cargo ship was hit by two torpedoes in quick succession and rapidly sank in the position 36°57′N 03°58′E, approximately 74 miles east of Algiers.
 Two lifeboats with all 29 survivors were towed to Dellys by local fishing boats, and successfully reached the shore at 01:00 on 31 August.
 The Soviet steamer was not a blockade runner, and was transporting 2,834 tons of coal from Cardiff to Port Said.

 In September 1937 the Nyon Conference was called by France and Great Britain to address the "underwater piracy" conducted against merchant traffic in the Mediterranean.
 On 14 September an agreement was signed establishing British and French patrol zones around Spain (with a total of 60 destroyers and airforce employed) to counteract aggressive behavior by submarines.
 Italy was not directly accused, but had to comply with the agreement and suspend the maritime operations.